-The spotlight will continue to be on the US, even as a number of key economic data from the region are set to be released next week.
+The spotlight will continue to be on the US, even as a number of key economic data from the region is set to be released this week.

-Japan will unveil third-quarter gross domestic product numbers today.
-China is due to release data on October's industrial production.
+Japan will unveil third-quarter gross domestic product numbers today, while China is due to release data on October's industrial production.